ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/what-is-raven-fs.markdown

 ###Indexing

 Files are indexed by default.
-It allows you to execute the queries against metadata of stored files.
+It allows you to execute queries against metadata of existing files.
 Under the hood, the same like in RavenDB, Lucene search engine is used.
-This allows you to do an efficient search by using file name, its size and metadata.
+This allows you to do an efficient search by using a file name, its size and metadata.

 ###Synchronization